meyer-lab/tHMM/docs/demo.rst

 ```

 Depending on the number of cells and lineages being used for fitting, the run time for `Analyze` and other similar functions that run the fitting, could takes minutes to hours.

-# License
-This project is covered under the MIT License.